Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Distinguishing independence and dependence

 At first sight the task of identifying dependence from $\hat F_n$ may seem hopeless, given that $\hat F_n$ is perfectly compatible with i.i.d. data generated from distributions with a ``close'' true CDF or even $\hat F_n$ itself.
-As in other identifiability problems, information can come from restrictive assumptions. \begin{example} Consider model M2 and assume for the number of groups $m\ge 2$ or that at least an upper bound is known, but only $\hat F_n$ is observed, meaning that it cannot be observed to which group $i$ an observation $X_{ij}$ belongs.
+As in other identifiability problems, information can come from restrictive assumptions. \begin{example} Consider model M2 and assume for the number of groups $m\ge 2$, but only $\hat F_n$ is observed, meaning that it cannot be observed to which group $i$ an observation $X_{ij}$ belongs.
 Independence amounts to $\tau_1^2=0$, and the interest here is in $g(\theta)=1(\tau_1^2=0)$ denoting the indicator function for $\{\tau_1^2=0\}$.
 In case that $\tau_1^2=0$, the underlying distribution of $X_{ij}$ is i.i.d.
 Gaussian.
-In case that $\tau_1^2>0$, the underlying distribution of $X_{ij}$ partitions the data into different Gaussians for different $j$.
+In case that $\tau_1^2>0$, the underlying distribution of $X_{ij}$ partitions the data into different Gaussians for different $i$.
 Assuming that $\frac{n_i}{n}\to \pi_i>0$, $\hat F_n$ will for large enough $n$ look like a Gaussian mixture, which can be told apart from a single Gaussian.
-In order to be a proper mixture, group memberships need to be modelled i.i.d. multinomial$(1,\pi_1,\ldots,\pi_m)$.
-The order of a Gaussian mixture can be consistently estimated (\cite{JaMaPr01}), and therefore $1(\tau_1^2=0)$, which is equal to the indicator of a single mixture component, is identifiable from data.
-Testing a homogeneous Gaussian ($\tau_1^2=0$) against a mixture with more components is a hard problem (see \cite{ChGaMe19} for some recent work and more references) and proofs of unbiasedness as required for distinguishability from data do not seem to exist, but existing tests at least allow to potentially distinguish $\tau_1^2=0$ from $\tau_1^2>0$.
-Without the multinomial assumption, chances are that identifiability from data still holds, possibly even using the same estimators, but this is not elaborated here (see Section \ref{skmeans} and the model and assumptions of Theorem \ref{tidentpollard} for a similar situation)
+The order of a Gaussian mixture can be consistently estimated (\cite{JaMaPr01}), and therefore $1(\tau_1^2=0)$, which is equal to the indicator of a single mixture component, is empirically identifiable.
+Note that the cited result is for i.i.d. data from a Gaussian mixture, which in model M2 would require the group memberships to be modelled i.i.d. multinomial$(1,\pi_1,\ldots,\pi_m)$, and then conditioning on the unknown values of $Z_1,\ldots, Z_m$.